jorenvanhee/jorenvanhee.github.io/_drafts/flex-grow-9999-hack.md

 title: "Flex-grow 9999 Hack"
 ---

-The Germans broke my css a while ago.
-Well, not literally.
-But their long words did.
+The Germans broke my CSS a while ago.
+Well, not literally, but their long words did.
 A few days before the issue occurred, I saw a talk by Zoe Mickley Gillenwater at Frontend United entitled "Using Flexbox Today".
 That talk inspired me to solve the problem with flexbox.

 Before I explain the flex-grow 9999 hack in detail, let me briefly describe what it does.
 The flex-grow 9999 hack makes a flex item behave like it has two flex grow values.
 It prevents a flex item in a row from growing, but allows it to grow if it's wrapped into its own line.
 All without the use of media queries.